Börje Salming: Swedish leagues

 Salming played with Kiruna AIF in Sweden's Division 2 from 1967 to 1970 before joining Brynäs in the top division between 1970 and 1973.
 Brynäs won league championships in 1971 and 1972 with Salming on the squad.
 The team's success attracted attention from Toronto Maple Leafs scout Gerry McNamara, who was initially sent to investigate Inge Hammarström, but was more impressed by Salming after seeing him play.
 The Maple Leafs signed Salming as a free agent on 12 May 1973.

 After leaving the National Hockey League (NHL) he completed his pro hockey career with AIK of the Swedish Elite League.
-One of the opponents he faced at AIK was young defenceman Niklas Lidstrom, who credited Salming with encouraging his own career.
+One of the opponents he faced at AIK was young defenceman Nicklas Lidström, who credited Salming with encouraging his own career.